simp/simp-doc/docs/user_guide/User_Management/Local_Users.rst

 This section walks you through doing this in a way that is compatible with SIMP.

-The following examples assume that you are using the ``site`` module to manage site-specific puppet manifests.
-The examples may easily be extrapolated into defined types if you wish but are presented as classes for simplicity.
-Save the files below in ``/etc/puppetlabs/code/environments/simp/modules/site/manifests/`` as ``local_account.pp`` and ``service_account.pp``, ensuring the correct ownership, group, and permissions.
+The following examples assume that you are using a custom ``site`` module to manage site-specific puppet manifests and that you are configuring the ``production``  Puppet environment.
+The examples may easily be extrapolated into defined types if you wish, but are presented as classes for simplicity.
+Save the files below in ``/etc/puppetlabs/code/environments/production/modules/site/manifests/`` as ``local_account.pp`` and ``service_account.pp``, ensuring the correct ownership, group, and permissions.

 In ``default.yaml``: